 Question 4.3: Is there any restriction in configuring Rel-16 simultaneous TCI state update and Rel-17 common TCI state update (based on reference BWP/CC information) in the unified TCI state framework?

-Question 4.4 Is it correct understanding that the Rel-17 simultaneous TCI state update applies only to DL-only/Joint TCI state but not for UL-TCI State?
+Question 4.4 Is it correct understanding that the Rel-17 common TCI state update applies for UL-TCI State too?

 2. Actions: